SaudAlfaraj/codelmz-site/README.md

 ## Member:

 ### Fahad Saad
-- Made The ReadMe File
-- Created The Footer
 - Made The English Register Page
+- Made The English Contact Page
+- Made The Arabic Contact Page
 - Made The English Login Page
-- Made The Arabic Contact Page
-- Made The English Contact Page
+- Made The ReadMe File
 - Made The Step 1 Page
 - Made The Step 2 Page
 - Made The Step 3 Page
 - Made The Step 4 Page
+- Created The Footer
 ### Saud Alfaraj
+- Made The English Terms & Condition
+- Made The Arabic Terms & Condition
+- Made The English Services Page
+- Made The English About-Us page
+- Made The Arabic About-Us page
+- Made The Arabic Services Page
+- Made The Arabic Register Page
 - Made The English Home Page
+- Made The Arabic Login Page
 - Made The Arabic Home Page
-- Made The Arabic Register Page
-- Made The Arabic Login Page
-- Made The Arabic About-Us page
-- Made The English About-Us page
-- Made The Services Page
-- Made The Terms & Condition
 - Created The Navagtion Bar
 ### Abdullah
 - Internet Supplier